trilogy-data/pytrilogy/preql/core/processing/README.md

 handle a join between the returned subtrees.
 If there are not multiple nodes to merge, the merge node will simply return the single parent node and prune itself from the graph.

 In the second pass, each node is resolved to an abstract CTE.
-At this phase, CTEs that are identical can be merged.
+At this phase, CTEs that reference the same tables, parent CTEs, and filtering can be merged.

 Finally, in query rendering each CTE is rendered to a backend appropriate query.
 The final CTE, or the `base`, will contain all required columns for the final output.
 The last